fastoch/WSL/README.md

 - to set a distro as your default WSL distro, run `wsl --set-default <distroName>`
 - to remove a distro: `wsl --unregister <distroName>`

-# Accessing Linux files in Windows and Windows files in Linux
+# Accessing Linux files in Windows and vice versa

 - from our Ubuntu VM, we can run `cd` to place ourselves inside our user's home directory
 - then, run `explorer.exe .` to open up our current location inside Windows file explorer